 What you can do?

-native pollinator-friendly flowering plants.
+- Plant native pollinator-friendly flowering plants.

-neonicotinoid pesticides*.
-Ask the retailer/grower if seeds or plants have been pre-treated with these chemicals.
+- Purchase plants and landscaping materials that do not include neonicotinoid pesticides.
+Ask the seller if seeds or plants have been treated with these chemicals.

 - If you see some holes in plant leaves, that may be a good sign of caterpillar foraging.
 Watch for the next stages of caterpillars and chrysalis on plants, followed by butterflies!
 Stop and think before you spray anything outdoors.

 - Add variety to your lawn!
 Turf grass is poor habitat for pollinators.
-Dandelions and clover both provide important nectar sources in urban and suburban areas, particularly in early spring when nectar sources are scarce.
+Dandelions and clover both provide crucial nectar sources in urban and suburban places, notably in early spring.
 Better yet, turn your lawn into a wildflower meadow.

-native bee hotel or house in your yard.
+- Put up a native bee hotel or house in your yard.